—Accuses CDs of illegal recruitment

-Impeccable sources at the Federal Ministry of Health and Labour and Employment weekend, disclosed that the Federal Ministry of Health was considering reporting to the anti-corruption agencies doctors who have failed to refund the alleged illegal payment back to the treasury.
+Impeccable sources at the Federal Ministry of Health and Labour and Employment, at the weekend, disclosed that the Federal Ministry of Health was considering reporting the doctors who have failed to refund the alleged illegal payment back to the treasury to the anti-corruption agencies.

-The source further said that government had accused management of some of the teaching hospitals of allegedly smuggling names of those who had completed their residency training programme into the list of House Officers that received payment from the Medical Training Fund in 2020.
+The source further said that the government had accused management of some of the Teaching Hospitals of allegedly smuggling names of those who had completed their residency training programme into the list of House Officers that received payment from the Medical training fund in 2020.

-According to the source, though the affected doctors have promised to refund the money, they are yet to do so, thereby making it difficult for the ones due for the training to access their allowance.
+According to the source, though the affected doctors had promised to refund the money, they were yet to do so, thereby making it difficult for the ones due for the training to access their allowance.

-The source also disclosed that out of the 8,000 House Officers that applied for the 2021 residency training programme, 2000 were screened out for not having postgraduate residency training number.
+The source also disclosed that out of the 8,000 House Officers that applied for the 2021 residency training programme, 2000 were screened out for not having postgraduate residency training numbers.

-Besides, the source that spoke on the condition of anonymity said that verification was continuing to ensure that only those qualified are deployed for the next progrmme.
+Besides, the source that spoke on the condition of anonymity said that verification was continuing to ensure that only those qualified are deployed for the next programme.

 Regarding the smuggling of names into the salary payment platform, the source said that the federal government has issued queries to the Chief Medical Directors of Federal Teaching Hospitals involved in the illegality.

-The source also said that these illegally recruited doctors and health workers formed the majority of those NARD leadership was demanding that government paid before they could end their strike.
+The source also said that these illegally recruited doctors and health workers formed the majority of those that the NARD leadership are demanding that government should be paid before they can end their strike.